hieutm0211/Game424/README.md

 Read Contributing.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
-We used Semantic Versioning to decribe our project.
+We used Semantic Versioning to describe our project.
 Version: 1.1.0

 ## Authors